andrewicus2/druze/README.md

 # About
 [**Final Presentation**](https://www.figma.com/proto/FQBEy3bloUIJs9qN8vAxy5/MoLab?page-id=109%3A157&type=design&node-id=109-158&viewport=515%2C429%2C0.05&t=mhuJgjiGdKGh4NEF-1&scaling=contain&mode=design)

 Druze is a collage making app where users can upload images from their camera roll, add text labels, add shapes, and draw onto a free-form canvas.
 Users can have multiple "Blooms" (collages) that are all stored to their device using json files.
-The app is maybe 40% complete right now with many quality-of-life features lacking and several key features have yet to be implemented.
+The app is maybe 40% complete right now with many quality-of-life features lacking and several key features that have yet to be implemented.

 This app was created over 3 weeks as the final project for my Fall 2023 Mobile App Development Class at NYU IMA led by John Henry Thompson.

+# Inspiration
+My original plan for this project was to make a collaborative canvas.
+I imagined something similar to [Landing](https://landing.space/), [Pinterest Shuffles](https://www.shffls.com/), or [ID by Amo](https://x.com/amoamoamo/status/1726212349151871095?s=20).
+My hopes were quickly dashed away when I realized how difficult it would be to build just a single-player canvas.
+I shifted my focus around creating a solid single-player collage creation system.

 # Completed Features
 - Upload images from camera roll